 Common Treatment Protocol

-Severe cases may need surgical stabilization with artificial prosthetic ligaments, however, most cases can be managed with regenerative therapies and rehabilitation.
+Severe cases of medial shoulder instability in dogs may need surgical stabilization with artificial prosthetic ligaments, however, most cases can be managed with regenerative therapies and rehabilitation.

 Stem Cell Treatment